 - (a) Overall To provide flood protection, drainage, and minimize impacts on the aquatic environment.
-Achieve a balance between protecting property from flood hazards and protecting the aquatic environment in terms of both water quality and quantity. - (b) Major System To safely convey the 1:100 year storm event with overland and piped flow to a suitable receiving body. - (c) Minor System To safely contain the 1:5 year storm within the minor system. - (d) Rainwater Best Management Practices To emulate the natural conditions of undeveloped land by capturing or retaining small rainwater events and infiltrating the water into the ground. - (e) Existing Watercourses To ensure that the quality and quantity of flows do not adversely affect the receiving waters. - .3 City Bylaws:
+Achieve a balance between protecting property from flood hazards and protecting the aquatic environment in terms of both water quality and quantity. - (b) Major System To safely convey the 1:100 year storm event runoff with overland and piped flow to suitable receiving bodies.
+(REVISED MAY 2020) - (c) Minor System To safely contain the 1:5 year storm runoff within the minor system.
+(REVISED MAY 2020) - (d) Rainwater Best Management Practices To emulate the natural conditions of undeveloped land by capturing or retaining small rainwater events and infiltrating the water into the ground. - (e) Downstream Environmental Protection To ensure that the quality and quantity of flows do not adversely affect the receiving waters.
+(REVISED MAY 2020) - .3 City Bylaws: